 Figure 4 - electric car charging at Amsterdam Schipol Airport

 Amsterdam is a great example of such an ecosystem and is becoming a leader in smart mobility.
 The city boasts everything from reliable public transport and numerous bicycles paths to electric car sharing solutions.
 It also offers both corporate and consumer incentives to adopt EVs.

 Businesses that adopt EV fleets will also need to think about management & energy sources

 With cities becoming smart and companies going electric, energy sources also start to take an important role.

 On a personal note, prior to joining EVBox, I rarely questioned the type of transportation I used, the food I consumed, or the sustainability practices of the companies I worked for.
-Four years after joining the organization, I am much more conscious about the type of transport I use (avoiding flights or trying to offset my CO2 emissions if there is no better alternative), the food I consume (reduced meat consumption), and prompted EVBox to look into what sustainability means to us (via our products, actions, and even when choosing our new headquarters).
+Four years after joining the organization, I am much more conscious about the type of transportation I use (avoiding flights or trying to offset my CO2 emissions if there's no better alternative), the food I consume (reduced meat consumption), and prompted EVBox to look into what sustainability means to us (via our products, actions, and even when choosing our new headquarters).

 Being part of this transition toward a zero-emission world changed my perspective—not just about the cars we own and use, but also about the whole ecosystem.
-While nothing is perfect, this transition looks like a brighter option than the system we have currently in place.
+While nothing is perfect, this transition looks like a brighter option than the system we currently have in place.

 Businesses can help accelerate this transition.
 It’s only a matter of time…and choice.